Dual Bachelor in Computer Science and Engineering and Business Administration

 E: Electives

-Study plan for students who started in the academic year 2018/19 or earlier.
+Study plan for studentes who started in the academic year 2024/25 or earlier.
+More information in Aula Global.

 - Studies program subjects (Computer Science)